The Influence of UX on Transformation and Innovation

 We've refined this year's categories to better represent the breadth of great user experience work being done across the Lower Mainland.

-The future is no longer at a distance—wearables, internet of things, virtual, augmented and mixed reality are already here.
+The future is no longer at a distance—wearables, internet of things, bots, virtual, augmented and mixed reality are already here.
 These devices are creating a new opportunity for user experience.
-This new award category allows us to surface the emerging interactions and immersive experiences that our community is creating.
+This award category allow us to surface the emerging interactions and immersive experiences that our community is creating.

 Non-profit organizations fill a unique and important space in the Lower Mainland.
 Great user experiences are essential to improving the way non-profits work with their partners, communities, and stakeholders.
 This award recognizes charities and foundations, social campaigns, professional associations, and public sector enterprises.
 Entrants should demonstrate how they’ve created a user experience that helps a non-profit organization achieve its goals and/or serve its members.

-This is the grand-prize category and will be a juried selection from finalists across all categories.
+This is the grand-prize category and will be a juried selection from finalists across all categories, excluding UX by Students.
 The winner represents some of the best in user experience design the Lower Mainland has to offer.